arnsteio/short-shell-novice/01-filedir.md

 > it's just a separator.

 Underneath `/Users`,
-we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+we find one directory for each user with an account on Jessica's machine, her colleagues the Mummy and Wolfman.

 ![Home Directories](fig/home-directories.svg)

-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Jessica's in `/Users/jessica`.
+Because Jessica is the user in our examples here, this is why we get `/Users/jessica` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.